cerb/cerb.github.io/_guides/bots/close-idle-tickets.md

 ---
-title: "Close idle tickets with bots"
+title: Close idle tickets with bots
-excerpt: "In this guide we'll create a bot that automatically closes tickets that have been waiting for a client reply for more than 30 days."
+excerpt: This webpage provides a comprehensive guide on creating and implementing a bot in Cerb to automatically close idle tickets that have been waiting for a client response for more than 30 days.
+summary: This webpage provides a comprehensive guide on creating and implementing a bot in Cerb to automatically close idle tickets that have been waiting for a client response for more than 30 days.
+It details the process of creating a new bot, importing necessary behaviors, and understanding how these behaviors function together to close tickets and notify clients.
+The guide also includes instructions for testing the auto-close behavior and applying it retroactively to existing tickets.
+Additionally, it suggests potential next steps, such as sending warning notifications to clients before closing their tickets.
+permalink: /guides/bots/close-idle-tickets/
 layout: integration
 topic: Bots
 subtopic: Workflow Automation